KrumaKruma/MinimaHopping/docs/GETTING_STARTED/theory.rst

 .. math::
    T = T * \beta_{increase} * (1 + ln(n_{visits})).

-This is particularly useful for finding the global minimum of systems with a multi funnel potential energiy surface e.g LJ75.
+This is particularly useful for finding the global minimum of systems with a multi funnel potential energy surface e.g LJ75.
 However, while the global minimum is found faster it can happen that one funnel is explored less because the algorithm is pushing the system faster towards other funnels.

 Ediff
 ~~~~~
-If a minimum is rejected Ediff is increased by a factor alphar.
+If a minimum is rejected :math:`E_{diff}` is increased by a factor :math:`\alpha_{rejected}`.
 Also here the enhanced feedback is applied if it is for the temperature.
-Instead of adjusting Ediff according to
+Instead of adjusting :math:`E_{diff}` according to

 .. math::
    E_{diff} = \alpha_{rejected} * E_{diff},